Home / Programs of Study / Health & Human Services / Radiography / Frequently Asked Questions

 What is the hospital environment like?

 The hospital environment is hectic and sometimes stressful.
-Things to consider include your ability to handle stressful situations, you will be on your feet all day, moving and lifting patients.
-You will be going to the operating room, the emergency room, dealing with sick patients and their families, trauma, infectious diseases (AIDS, hepatitis, MRSA, and other pathogens), giving enemas, and performing venipuncture.
+Things to consider include your ability to adapt to changing environments, communicate effectively, handle stressful situations, you will be on your feet all day, moving and lifting patients.
+You will be going to the operating room, the emergency room, working directly with sick patients and their families, trauma, infectious diseases (AIDS, hepatitis, MRSA, Covid and other pathogens), giving enemas, and performing venipuncture.
 The radiography profession is no different than any other health care profession.
-We deal with sick or injured patients.
+We encounter sick, injured and dying patients.

 What is the average salary for a radiographer?